EnclaveData/auth0-testing/docs/introduction.md

 TODO
 * along the way attempt to use update to date es6/9 syntax
 * switch Home to Dashboard
-* bring in user profile aspect
+* bring in user profile aspect from 02-User-Profile